reduxframework/docs/docs/configuration/global_arguments.md

 This argument serves two purposes:

 * 1. Rename the global variable from the `opt_name` value.
-* 2. Disable the global variable from being defined at all if the value is set to `false`.
+* 2. Disable the global variable from being completely defined if the value is set to `false`.

 ## google_api_key